CorporateRewards/docs-redstone/source/includes/api/products/update_product.md

-voucher  | Boolean  |  Optional - indicates if this product is to be treated as a voucher lowest_denomination  | Integer  | Optional conditional - if this product is considered a voucher this field should indicate the lowest denomination of voucher available catalogue_id  | Integer  |  Optional - The id of the catalogue the product should belong to variants  | Array  |  Optional - this is (somewhat convolutedly) a list of at 0 or more JSON encoded strings representing objects for a variant variants.available  | Boolean  |  Required for each variant added - indicates the availability of this particular variant variants.product_sku  | String  |  Required for each variant added - this is a 'key' that links this variant to its parent product, the value should be the SKU of the main product we are posting variants.sku  | String  |  Required for each variant added - this is the SKU of this particular variant and should be unique
+voucher  | Boolean  |  Optional - indicates if this product is to be treated as a voucher lowest_denomination  | Integer  | Optional conditional - if this product is considered a voucher this field should indicate the lowest denomination of voucher available catalogue_id  | Integer  |  Optional - The id of the catalogue the product should belong to brand_id  | Integer  | Optional - this indicates a brand.
+Note this is not the name of the brand, but the id of the brand as stored in GPS variants  | Array[Strings]  |  Optional - an array of JSON encoded strings representing objects, one for each variant that belongs to this master product variants.available  | Boolean  |  Required for each variant added - indicates the availability of this particular variant variants.product_sku  | String  |  Required for each variant added - this is a 'key' that links this variant to its parent product, the value should be the SKU of the main product we are posting variants.sku  | String  |  Required for each variant added - this is the SKU of this particular variant and should be unique